12 Expert Tips for Touching Up Your Roots at Home

 (Learn about the trendy ingredient that can address your hair woes.)

 10. Don’t even consider a highlighting kit

 “Highlights are not something that can be duplicated at home,” says Lee.
 And if you try, you can end up causing damage to your hair—not to mention ruining the colour your hairstylist worked hard to achieve.
 Lee’s advice?
 Wait it out.

 Before you dye, remember that if your hair goes blotchy or too dark, it can be a costly (and an emotionally-exhausting) error that can’t be resolved until the quarantine is over and you can see a professional.
 Don’t even bother trying to fix it yourself, says Lee.
 “Colour correction is extremely complicated.”
 So leave it alone, and leave it for the professionals.

-12. Bribe your hairstylist to get their first appointment when their salon reopens
+12. Bribe your hairstylist to get the first appointment when the salon reopens